GoogleCloudPlatform/federated-learning/README.md

 This repository has the following key directories:

+- `examples`: contains examples that build on top of this blueprint.
 - `terraform`: contains the Terraform code used to create the project-level infrastructure and resources, for example a GKE cluster, VPC network, firewall rules etc. It also installs Anthos components into the cluster
 - `configsync`: contains the cluster-level resources and configurations that are applied to your GKE cluster.
 - `tenant-config-pkg`: a [kpt](https://kpt.dev/?id=overview) package that you can use as a template to configure new tenants in the GKE cluster.